tymyrddin/red-recon/source/docs/other/README.md

 ## What?

-Specific recon, like for cloud, API recon, etcetera.
+Specific recon, like for application, cloud, APIs, etcetera.

 ## Why?